Skip to Content

 • A stable, consistent employment history

-Lenders call these “compensating factors” the extra assurance you can repay the loan, even if you have a less-than-perfect credit score.
+Lenders call these “compensating factors,” which give extra assurance you can repay the loan, even if you have a less-than-perfect credit score.

 Getting a USDA Loan with No Credit History

-If you’ve never taken out a loan or credit card to establish credit scores, you’ll need to document your ability to make payment obligations in another way.
-This is done using non-traditional tradelines.
+If you’ve never taken out a loan or credit card to establish credit scores, you’ll need to document your ability to make payment obligations in another way, using what underwriters refer to as “non-traditional tradelines.”

-Documenting a non-traditional tradeline requires you to show a track record of making on-time payments for at least 12 consecutive months.
+Documenting a non-traditional tradeline requires a track record of making on-time payments for at least 12 consecutive months.

 • Rent payments